OpenWhere/map-journal-storytelling-template-js/README.md

  * [Issues](#issues)
  * [Contributing](#contributing)
  * [Licensing](#licensing)

+## BlackSky / AlertWhere
+This fork provides hooks for BlackSky to intercept calls to the ArcGIS online mapping tools and instead will provide custom data (in the same content and map format).

+All related files are in the 'src/blacksky' folder.
+ * _getData.js_ provides the 'middle-man' code for gathering AlertWhere data and formatting it into the expected format for the story content and map creation.
+ * _alertwhere-data.js_ provides the interface for getting and returning AlertWhere data.
+The initial version only provides hard-coded example data.

+Note that we are still using the 'appId' query parameter to identify what to load.

 ## Introduction
 A Map Journal application can be created from [ArcGIS Online](http://arcgis.com), from the [Esri Story Maps website](http://storymaps.arcgis.com/) or from a [Portal for ArcGIS](http://www.esri.com/software/arcgis/arcgisserver/extensions/portal-for-arcgis) deployment.
 The Journal's data are stored in a Web Application Item (this includes the narrative content, reference to the webmap(s), pictures, videos and the settings).